 - System procedures provided with IDL. - User-written procedures written in IDL and compiled with the .RUN command. - User-written procedures that are compiled automatically because they reside in directories in the search path.
 These procedures are compiled the first time they are used.
-See "Defining a Function" on page 73. - Procedures written in IDL, that are included with the IDL distribution, located in directories that are specified in the search path. - Under many operating systems, user-written system procedures coded in FORTRAN, C, or any language that follows the standard calling conventions, which have been dynamically linked with IDL using the LINKIMAGE or CALL\EXTERNAL procedures.
+See "Automatic Compilation and Execution" on page 83.

+- Procedures written in IDL, that are included with the IDL distribution, located in directories that are specified in the search path. - Under many operating systems, user-written system procedures coded in FORTRAN, C, or any language that follows the standard calling conventions, which have been dynamically linked with IDL using the LINKIMAGE or CALL\EXTERNAL procedures.